Posted 30 Jun 2020

 - Has your medication changed recently

 There are also some insurers whose underwriting is fairer for mental health.
-It’s important that you identify where to get the best cover and pay the fairest price.
+It’s important that you identify where to get the best coverage and pay the fairest price.

 Frequently asked questions